SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 * Be extended to expand their functionality beyond a default implementation
 * Conform to protocols to [fill in]

+For more information, see
+:doc:`Properties`, :doc:`Methods`, :doc:`Subscripts`, :doc:`Initialization`,
+:doc:`Extensions`, and :doc:`Protocols`.

 Classes have additional functionality that structures do not:

 * Inheritance enables one class to inherit the characteristics of another.
 * Type casting enables you to check and interpret the type of a class instance at runtime.